 Weekends aren’t for work; that’s why it’s so interesting for your colleagues to know what you’ve been up to.
 Did Dave win his 14th bowling trophy?
 And how many times did Vanessa fake die in her medieval reenactments?

 In this one, you ask everyone what they did over the weekend and they all answer anonymously.
 Display all the answers at once and get everyone to vote on who they think did each activity.

-It’s simple, sure, but it’s also deadly effective at getting everyone to share their hobbies.
+It’s simple, sure, but Zoom games don’t need to be overly complicated.
+This game is deadly effective at getting everyone to share their hobbies.

 32. Where’s this Going?